CSC207-UofT/course-project-purplemongoose/phase2/README.md

 - Command
   - TODO: STEWART
 - Memento
-  - The memento design pattern is used to create the functionality that allows the user to restore his/her profile to any previous state.
+  - The Memento Design Pattern is used to create the functionality that allows the user to restore his/her profile to any previous state.
   - This design pattern is implemented using classes including: Memento, PersonMemento, MementoManager, and RestoreProfile.
   - The Memento and PersonMemento classes are implemented similar to ProfileType and Person classes in the entities, as they are essentially copies for each profile.
   - We implemented a seperate caretaker class called MementoManager.
 This is where the past editions of profiles, or mementos, are managed.
 The MementoManager has an instance variable of a LinkedHashMap called history that stored all the mementos from past edits.
 This class also contains methods like get or add mementos, as well as a getter for the entire history.